distromax/distromax/README.md

 # Hi there, I'm distromax! 👋

-## 🚀 Developer & Solution Architect
+## 🚀 Senior Software Engineer & Solution Architect

-I'm a passionate **Developer and Solution Architect** with **10 years of experience as Administrator** and  **18+ years of experience** delivering robust, scalable solutions across diverse industries.
+I'm a passionate **Senior Software Engineer and Solution Architect** with **10 years of experience as Administrator** and  **18+ years of experience** delivering robust, scalable solutions across diverse industries.
 Focus on maintenance, industrial operations and long term system reliability

 I work in the field of maintenance software, asset management and operational support systems in environments where downtime is expensive.